firebase/firebase-ios-sdk/README.md

 #### iOS Simulator

 The iOS Simulator cannot register for remote notifications, and will not receive push notifications.
-In order to receive push notifications, you'll have to follow the steps above and run the app on a physical device.
+To receive push notifications, you'll have to follow the steps above and run the app on a physical device.

 ## Community Supported Efforts

-We've seen an amazing amount of interest and contributions to improve the Firebase SDKs, and we are very grateful!
+We've seen an amazing amount of interest and contributions to improving the Firebase SDKs, and we are very grateful!
 We'd like to empower as many developers as we can to be able to use Firebase and participate in the Firebase community.